Sprinkle Rice Krispie Treats

 Well, not the whole month – but my first post of the year is one that is full of sprinkles.

-That’s right: cake batter flavored, rainbow sprinkle rice krispie treats.
+That’s right: cake batter flavored rice krispie treats with sprinkles.
 Childhood nostalgia at its finest, with an upgraded sprinkle twist.

 If, like me, it’s been at least 2 decades since you last made rice krispie treats, you might need a little refresher.
 It’s easy: all you need to do is melt together some butter and miniature marshmallows.
 You can use big marshmallows too, but I recommend cutting them into smaller pieces so they melt more easily.

 The mixture starts out really thick and goopy, but keep stirring — within 5 to 7 minutes, it will be nice and smooth.
 Why do marshmallows get so sticky as they melt?
-It’s time for a little… kitchen chemistry!
+It’s time for my favorite subject… kitchen chemistry!

 Marshmallows are (usually) made out of gelatin, corn syrup, and sugar.
 Gelatin (or sometimes egg whites) are an important component: they allow the marshmallow to set enough to hold a shape, without forming a hard, solid structure.
 As we apply heat to a marshmallow, the gelatin breaks down and dissolves at a different rate than the bonds between the sugars and other ingredients.
 Unlike butter, which goes directly from solid to liquid, marshmallows have a transitional sticky state along the way.

 Just keep stirring to ensure the marshmallow melts fully – soon, the mixture will become one smooth, stir-able consistency.
 At this point, add in the almond extract (vanilla extract if you’re avoiding nuts!) and the sprinkles and give a little stir.

 (The little stir is key: many inexpensive brands of sprinkles will bleed with too much stirring in the warm marshmallow mixture, and all the colors will run together.)